NoamZeise/pages/drafts/tft-display.md

 ```
 ps -e -o tty -o fname | grep Xorg
 ```
-And saves the number.
+And saves this number.

-While X is open the managaer thread checks the active tty at:
+While X is open the manager thread monitors the active tty with:
 ```
 /sys/class/tty/tty0/active
 ```
-If the active tty
+If the active tty is the same as X11 is using, then we use the X11 screen drawing mode.
+Otherwise we use the framebuffer drawing mode.